utnet-org/utility-readonly/chain/indexer/README.md

  - `FromInterruption` - Starts syncing from the block NEAR Indexer was interrupted last time
  - `BlockHeight(u64)` - Specific block height to start syncing from

- Refer to `main()` function in [Indexer Example](https://github.com/nearprotocol/nearcore/blob/master/tools/indexer/example/src/main.rs)
+ Refer to `main()` function in [Indexer Example](https://github.com/utnet-org/utility/blob/master/tools/indexer/example/src/main.rs)

-Indexer Framework also exposes access to the internal APIs (see `Indexer::client_actors` method), so you can fetch data about any block, transaction, etc, yet by default, nearcore is configured to remove old data (garbage collection), so querying the data that was observed a few epochs before may return an error saying that the data is not found.
+Indexer Framework also exposes access to the internal APIs (see `Indexer::client_actors` method), so you can fetch data about any block, transaction, etc, yet by default, framework is configured to remove old data (garbage collection), so querying the data that was observed a few epochs before may return an error saying that the data is not found.
 If you only need blocks streaming, you don't need this tweak, but if you need access to the historical data right from your Indexer, consider updating `"archive"` setting in `config.json` to `true`:

 ```json
 ...